Find a Cheaper Electricity Provider and Save Money in 2025!

 2. Warranty

-Intuitively, the longer the warranty on your solar panel battery, the more expensive it will be.
 Solar panel battery warranties can usually last up to 10 years based on the number of charging cycles you have.
-If you know you’re going to look after your solar power battery well, it might be worth having a shorter warranty to save money.

 3. Battery Type

-As stated above, your solar battery type will not only affect its longevity but also its cost.
+Your solar battery type will not only affect its longevity but also its cost.
 The cheapest solar power batteries will typically be lead acid ones as lithium-ion can be a little more expensive.
-However, lithium-ion batteries are starting to come down in price!

 4. Maintenance Cost